cucumber/docs/content/docs/gherkin/step-organization.md

 # Grouping steps

 Technically it doesn't matter how you name your step definition files, or which step definitions you put in a file.
-You *could* have one giant file and put all your step definitions in there.
-But that would get very messy, and hard to maintain.
+You *could* have one giant file containing all your step definitions.
+However, as the project grows, the file can become messy and hard to maintain.
 Instead, we recommend creating a separate{{% text "ruby" %}} `*_steps.rb`{{% /text %}}{{% text "java" %}} `Steps.java`{{% /text %}}{{% text "kotlin" %}} `Steps.kt`{{% /text %}}{{% text "javascript" %}} `*_steps.js`{{% /text %}} file for each domain concept.

 A good rule of thumb is to have one file for each major {{% text "ruby" %}}model/database table.{{% /text %}}{{% text "java,kotlin" %}}domain object.{{% /text %}}{{% text "javascript" %}}domain object.{{% /text %}}